cpl/cryptor/README.md

 P2P communication uses Elliptic Curve key exchange in order to generate a new symetric AES256 block cipher, used in sending requests between peers.

-The initial idea came from [Dragos A. Radu](https://github.com/dragosthealex) and provided a prototype implementation in Python.
+The initial idea came from [Dragos A. Radu](https://github.com/dragosthealex) & [Daniel Hodgson](https://github.com/DanielHodgson) and provided a prototype implementation in Python.

 ## Architecture
 // TODO: provide diagram